If it’s possible that there’s one thing I’ve become a bit known for in my little corner of the internet, it’s making a pretty cocktail.

 Why do we garnish cocktails?

-Garnishes add visual appeal as well as aromatics and subtle flavor to cocktails.
+Garnishes add visual appeal as well as aromatics and subtle flavors to cocktails.
 These small elements can have a big impact on the finished drink, so don’t skip them!

 Vessel + garnish = presentation